 Tapping into patent data by performing a search on free or commercial databases is just the start of the journey to gain actionable intelligence.
 Visualization and analysis of large patent data sets of tens of thousands of patents at one time can be performed using third-party stand-alone analysis or landscaping tools, or increasingly within a patent search database.
 Analysis based on criteria including geography, technology area, company, publication year, keywords, and legal status information can be carried out to identify areas for further research, view competitor activity trends over time, and spot gaps in the market.

 Patent analysis can be applied both internally and externally.
-Internal analysis allows an organization to assess its own patent portfolio and understand strengths, weaknesses, and opportunities for growth or licensing of certain technologies.
+Internal analysis allows an organisation to assess its own patent portfolio and understand strengths, weaknesses, and opportunities for growth or licensing of certain technologies.
 External patent analysis, on the other hand, is gaining information on competitors and is a widely used approach.
-Patent landscape studies are growing in popularity as a means for organizations to get a grip on their strategic position within the industry, and to assess the value of their patent portfolios.
+Business patent landscape studies are growing in popularity as a means for organisations to get a grip on their strategic position within the industry, and to assess the value of their patent portfolios.
 Software such as Minesoft’s PatBase Analytics has been used to create patent landscape studies in areas of particular significance, such as autonomous vehicles or artificial intelligence.

 Whilst undertaking periodic analyses of competitor patent portfolios or the patent landscape in a particular field is one certain way to gather business intelligence, systematically monitoring newly published patent information provides a complimentary and highly effective way of keeping an eye on the competition.